 Play Your Part

-The Festival could not take place without our fantastic team of volunteers and we welcome new people to the team.
+The Festival could not take place without our fantastic team of volunteers and we welcome new people joining the team.

 How do I volunteer?